Meow

 A meow or miaow is a cat vocalization.
-Meows may have diverse tones and are sometimes chattered, murmured or whispered.
-Adult cats rarely meow to each other, so an adult cat meowing to human beings is probably a post-domestication extension of meowing by kittens: a call for attention.
+Meows may have diverse tones in terms of their sound, and what is heard can vary from being chattered to calls, murmurs, and whispers.
+Adult cats rarely meow to each other.
+Thus, an adult cat meowing to human beings is generally considered a post-domestication extension of meowing by kittens: a call for attention.
+Felines usually communicate with each other via their shared sense of smell, yet with people they often make verbal cues around behavior, such as having a specific sound indicate a desire to go outside.